 Expenditures reported on the Schedule are reported on the modified accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-Negative amounts shown on the Schedule represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior years.
 The Calhoun County Board of Education has not elected to use the 10-percent de minimis indirect cost rate as allowed in the Uniform Guidance.